Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 ## Credentials
 Azure Identity offers a variety of credential classes accepted by Azure SDK data plane libraries.
 Each library documents its Azure Identity integration.
-Azure SDK management libraries do not presently accept these credentials.
+Azure SDK management libraries do not accept these credentials.

 Credentials differ mostly in configuration.